Hiking the Wahiawā Hills Trail on Oʻahu

 At the next split, go left.

-The photo below on the left is the correct trail, and the photo on the right is the wrong trail.
+The first photo below is the correct trail, and the second photo is the wrong trail that leads down to Whitmore Village.

 Wahiawā Hills Trail